Haowen-He/haowen-he.github.io/_publications/2015-10-01-paper-title-number-3.md

 </p>

 ## Descriptions
-* Constructed a detailed explanation of the solutions to the <b>[Classic Monty Hall Problem](http://montyhall.bram-hub.com/)</b>  utilizing Monte Carlo simulations, decision trees, and mathematical concepts of conditional probability, mainly Bayes’ Theorem
+* Constructed a detailed explanation of the solutions to the [Classic Monty Hall Problem](http://montyhall.bram-hub.com/)  utilizing Monte Carlo simulations, decision trees, and mathematical concepts of conditional probability, mainly Bayes’ Theorem
 * Investigated the various Monty Hall variants and the benefits of different winning strategies, and provided both the intuition and a mathematical justification for the solutions to Monty variations based on possible host behaviors and additional generalizations of the problem
 * Discovered the psychological mechanisms for solving the Monty Hall Problem by designing experiments using cognitive manipulations, including perspective change, mental models, and the less-is-more effect